Lee15946/AWSInAction/SA_Cheetsheet.md

 - DynamoDB Streams enable DynamoDB to get a changelog and use that changelog to replicate data across replica tables in other AWS Regions.
 - You cannot directly integrate Cognito User Pools with CloudFront distribution as you have to create a separate Lambda@Edge function to accomplish the authentication via Cognito User Pools.
 -  If you have an existing Identity Provider (IdP), you can use an API Gateway Lambda authorizer to invoke a Lambda function to authenticate/validate a given user against your IdP.
-- mazon RDS supports Cross-Region Automated Backups.
+- Amazon RDS supports Cross-Region Automated Backups.
 Manual snapshots and Read Replicas are also supported across multiple Regions.